Back to ¡°Memory Booster of Regional Anatomy¡±

 The terminal branch, superficial temporal artery, can be palpated on the temporal muscle (Figs. 4-12,15).

-The facial artery proceeds inside the mandible running alongside the lingual artery, and exits the mandible to approach the medial angle of the eye.
-Once the facial artery reaches the medial angle of the eye, it is know as the angular artery.
+Once the facial artery reaches the medial angle of eye, it is known as the angular artery.

 Fig. 3-29.
 External jugular vein, its tributaries.